-Management of the Company is encouraged by the results of drilling at its Amalia Project to date and looks forward to continued advancement of the Amalia, Plata Verde, and Maricela Projects in Mexico, and the Holly and Banderas properties in Guatemala.
-The Company plans to continue its strategy of conducting property evaluations and grassroots prospecting on properties in various jurisdictions with a focus on gold and silver in the United States and Mexico.
-The Company's geologists use a low cost and effective method of field testing targets that are generated through desktop research and through submittals.
+Management of the Company is enthusiastic about drilling at multiple projects in the coming six months.
+With drilling currently in progress at Holly and Amalia, drilling due to commence at Banderas promptly, and continued advancement of the Plata Verde and Maricela Projects in Mexico, the Company is entering an exciting period of exploration.
+The Company plans to continue its strategy of conducting property evaluations and grassroots exploration on properties in various jurisdictions with a focus on gold and silver in Mexico.